 - 1. Turn off all other gas appliances and pilots. - 2.
 Run the furnace for a minimum of 3 min in heating operation. - 3.
 Measure time (in seconds) for the gas meter to complete one revolution and note the reading.
 The 2 cu ft dial provides a more accurate measurement of gas flow. - 4.
-See Table 9 for cubic feet of gas per hour. - 5.
-Multiply cubic feet per hour by heating value (Btu/cu ft) to obtain input.

-If the clocked rate does not match the input rate from the unit nameplate, follow the steps in Adjusting the manifold gas pressure and input rate.
+See Table for cubic feet of gas per hour. - 5.
+Multiply cubic feet per hour by heating value (Btu/cu ft) to obtain input. - If the clocked rate does not match the input rate from the unit nameplate, follow the steps in .
 Repeat Step 2 to Step 5 until the correct input is achieved.